golioth/docs/scripts/device-catalog/README.md

 ## Execution

-There is a `build-device-catalog` script available on the project level.
-Running it from the repository root is the preferred execution method for the device catalog.
+There is a `build-device-catalog` node.js script available on the project level.
+Running it from the repository root is the preferred execution method for generating the device catalog:

+`npm run build-device-catalog`

-You can also execute the individual scripts.
+You can also execute the individual scripts from that node.js script.

 ## Development